Broadband limits on stochastic length fluctuations from a pair of table-top interferometers

-In the presence of a correlated signal between the two measurements, the expected mean tends towards the mean of the correlated signal and the variance scales down as the square root of the number of averages.
+In the presence of a correlated signal between the two measurements, the expected mean tends towards the mean of the correlated signal while the variance scales down as the square root of the number of averages.

-The output signal from the anti-symmetric ports of the interferometers is collected on to two Newfocus 1811-FS fast photo-detectors that have been modified to accept up to 50\,mW of power.
-The bandwidth of these photo-detectors is 80\,MHz and is currently limiting the measurement frequency band of the \emph{QUEST} experiment.
+The output signal from the anti-symmetric ports of the interferometers is collected on to two Newfocus 1811-FS fast photo-detectors that have been modified to be able to measure up to 50\,mW of laser power, by increasing the active area to 1\,mm diameter and AC-coupling the front-end stage of the circuit \cite{Grote_PD}.
+In steady-state operation, the fast photo-detectors are operated with about 30\,mW of laser power.
+Their frequency bandwidth is 80\,MHz and is currently limiting the measurement frequency band for the QUEST experiment.
+As part of an upgrade, a new set of fast photo-detectors with a bandwidth of 200\,MHz are being commissioned.
+Currently, the detection bandwidth of the instrument roughly covers the light-crossing frequency of the interferometer arms (81.97\,MHz) and the main quantum gravity models being probed \cite{Kwon:2014yea,VERLINDE2021} predict a broadband signal peaked at this frequency.
+The planned 200\,MHz bandwidth of the instrument will help further constrain the nature of the signal being probed.

 The low-frequency technical noise content from the photo-detector signals is suppressed using analog high-pass filters with a corner frequency of 1\,MHz.
 The signals are then digitized with a resolution of 16 bits and at a rate of 500 million samples per second.
 The sampling rate and resolution product sets a data rate from digitizing two channels to 16 Gigabits per second.
 Storing timeseries data at this data rate is non-trivial.
-Averaging of frequency domain spectra together provides a convenient method to compress the data to be stored, but at a cost of loosing the ability to search for transient signals that are shorter in duration than the averaging time.
+Averaging of frequency domain spectra provides a convenient method to compress the data to be stored, but at a cost of losing the ability to search for transient signals that are shorter in duration than the averaging time.